-It was 1963 in a smoky music club in London.
+It was 1963 in London.
 No one knew it, but we were witnessing the makings of a musical legend.
 And I wrote the first review of the Rolling Stones.

 The darkened back room of a century-old pub in a genteel, leafy suburb of London was sweaty, smoky and crowded with teenagers and twenty-somethings on a cool Sunday evening.

 Then it began: more than 300 people jammed into the room, lit only by a spotlight shining on the band, started moving in time with an up-tempo rhythm and blues beat, nodding, shaking and bumping into one another as they danced the Hully-Gully, a bit like the Twist.

 The whole place vibrated.
 Drinks were spilt, the floor became sticky.
 Aromatic smokes were passed around.

 It was April 7, 1963, and I was at a music club called the Craw-Daddy in the Station Hotel, just across the street from Richmond Station in south-west London.
 It was named for a dance that American bluesman Bo Diddley performed.

 I was a teenage reporter on the local weekly newspaper, and I had gone there with a photographer to witness the beginnings of a phenomenon – an R ’n’ B band that became a rock ’n’ roll legend that would still be going six decades later.

 Only I didn’t know that at the time.
 But then, neither did they.
 They were just another group of young students, drifters and chancers trying to break into a pop music scene dominated by The Beatles.

 Success would bring the enticing prospect of fame, fortune and legions of hysterical girls falling over each other to get near their idols.

 A demi-monde of sex, drugs and rock ‘n’ roll